cerulean747/Reddit-Comment-Removal/README.md

 The first two comments above can be easily construed as insulting.
 The last two, at least taken out of context, don't seem directly offensive, but they could be if we do consider the context.

-In terms of word importance, intact and removed comments do share some words in common, such as "think", "know", and "country".
+In terms of word importance, intact and removed comments share some words in common, such as "think", "know", and "country".
 However, removed comments feature more profanity, more mentions of "Trump", and more prejudice-oriented words compared to intact comments.

 <img src="imgs/intact_wordcloud.png" width = "450"/>           <img src="imgs/removed_wordcloud.png" width = "450"/>